 - 1/2 large clove garlic minced

-- 1/4 tsp. kosher or sea salt
+- 1/4 teaspoon kosher or sea salt

-- 1 1/2 Tbsp. finely minced onion
+- 1 1/2 tablespoon finely minced onion

 - 3/4 c. mayonnaise

-- 3-4 Tbsp ketchup tsp.
+- 3-4 tablespoon ketchup

-- 1 Tbsp sweet pickle relish
+- 1 tablespoon sweet pickle relish

 - 1/2 large hard boiled egg pushed through fine mesh sieve

-- 1/2 tsp celery seed
+- 1/2 teaspoon celery seed

-- 1/2 tsp dry mustard
+- 1/2 teaspoon dry mustard

 - Fresh ground black pepper to taste

-Hard boil egg.
+- Hard boil egg.
 Place egg in small saucepan and cover with cold water.
 Bring to boil.
 Once water is at a full rolling boil, remove from heat and allow to sit for 10 minutes.
 Then run cold water into the pan to cool the egg.
 Once the egg has cooled, push 1/2 of it through fine mesh strainer.

-Make a paste with the garlic and salt by crushing the garlic with the side of your knife.
+- Make a paste with the garlic and salt by crushing the garlic with the side of your knife.

-Mix all ingredients in a bowl and mix thoroughly.
+- Mix all ingredients in a bowl and mix thoroughly.
 Place in refrigerator.
 Can be stored for 4 days in refrigerator.

-This post may contain affiliate links, which means I get a small commission if you click the link and purchase something.
+This post may contain affiliate links, which means I get a small commission if you go to the link and purchase something, at no additional cost to you.
 See FTC Disclosure, here.

 Originally published January 1, 2015.
 Updated with new content June 26, 2022